cf73/humanity/content/collections/commencement_speeches/oprah-winfrey.md

         marks:
           -
             type: italic
         text: "Born in a small Mississippi town in 1954, Oprah Winfrey has become an influential and highly respected talk show host, author, philanthropist, actress, and media personality.
-She plays a key role in modern American life, helping shape cultural trends and fearlessly promoting civil and human rights.\_In this speech, Oprah calls on graduates of journalism and communications to battle bias, hysteria, and misinformation spread in the media by employing sharp critical thinking, challenging the narrati"
+She plays a key role in modern American life, helping shape cultural trends and fearlessly promoting civil and human rights.\_"
-  -
-    type: paragraph
-  -
-    type: paragraph
-transcript:
   -
     type: paragraph
     content: